Global logarithmic stability of a Cauchy problem for anisotropic wave equations: Introduction

-Theorem \ref{maintheorem} is to our knowledge the first stability result on the Cauchy problem for anisotropic wave equations.
-However, as one can see in the statement of Theorem \ref{maintheorem}, we do not succeed in solving completely the problem in all its generality.
-It is still an open problem even under a geometric condition on $\Gamma$.
+Theorem \ref{maintheorem} is to our knowledge the first stability result of a Cauchy problem for anisotropic wave equations.
+The presence of the term $\mathfrak{D}_{\overline{\delta}}(u)$ in \eqref{1++} can be explained by the fact that the preceding uniqueness of continuation from Cauchy data does not hold in the whole time interval.
+In counterpart our stability inequality is global.

+Quantifying the uniqueness of continuation from Cauchy data, as it is stated above, is a challenging issue.

-We point out that global logarithmic stability result on the Cauchy problem for an anisotropic heat equation was recently proved by second author and M. Yamamoto \cite{CY}.
-Here the problem is solved directly.
+We point out that a global logarithmic stability result of the Cauchy problem for an anisotropic heat equation was recently proved by second author and M. Yamamoto \cite{CY}.
+In that paper the problem is solved directly.

-For both the heat and the wave equations, the main difficulty comes from the fact that the data at the end points of the time interval is not known.
-Another difficulty that arises for the wave equation is that we have to deal with the residual terms induced by the Fourrier-Bros-Iagolnitzer transform.
+For both the heat and the wave equations, one of the main difficulties comes from the fact that the data at the end points of the time interval is not known, and therefore must be controlled by the Cauchy data.
+Another difficulty that arises in the case of the wave equation is induced by the residual terms related to the Fourrier-Bros-Iagolnitzer transform.
+These residual terms have to be controlled again by the Cauchy data.

 The situation is very different in the case of anisotropic elliptic equations for which we have global (single) logarithmic stability result.
 This result is the best possible that can be obtained in the general case.
 Indeed, we know since Hadamard that the Cauchy problem for elliptic equations is ill-posed in the sense that there is no hope to get a Lipschitz (or even H\"older) stability estimate.
 Precisely, Hadamard \cite[page 33]{Ha} gave an example in which the stability is exactly logarithmic.
 Some references and comments concerning the elliptic Cauchy problem are provided in Section \ref{elliptic}.